 11. Action by the United Nations Human Settlements Programme to strengthen protection against sexual and any other type of exploitation and abuse and against sexual harassment in the workplace.

 12. Report by the Executive Director on actions to update and improve the internal management, policies and procedures of the United Nations Human Settlements Programme.

 13. Other matters.

 14. Closure of the session.
+Ad ref 28 Nov 18:47